camunda/camunda-docs-manual/content/webapps/cockpit/extend/plugins.md

 {{< /note >}}

 ### Attributes in Detail

-`id`: A string which defines this plugin.
+* `id`: A string which defines this plugin.
 Should be unique across the application.
 This can be used to exclude plugins, see [Plugin exclusion](#plugin-exclusion-client-side).

-`pluginPoint`: A string which describes where the plugin is rendered.
+* `pluginPoint`: A string which describes where the plugin is rendered.
 This also defines which parameters are passed into the render function, see the [plugin point reference](#plugin-points)

-`priority`: Number, describes in which order the plugins at the same pluginPoint will be mounted.
+* `priority`: Number, describes in which order the plugins at the same pluginPoint will be mounted.
 For certain Plugin points (like `cockpit.navigation`), a negative priority hides the entry in a dropdown.
 How this is handled depends on the Plugin Point.

-`render`: Function, the heart of your Plugin.
+* `render`: Function, the heart of your Plugin.
 Arguments are (`DOMNode`|`BPMNioViewerInstance`, additionalData (`Object`)).
 Using the DOM node, you can render your plugin into the DOM.
-The second argument contains constants like a processDefinitionId.
+The second argument contains API endpoints and CSRF cookie information, as well as constants like a `processDefinitionId`.
+The `api` key is always present and contains
+  * `engine`: the engine name
+  * `CSRFToken`: the current CSRF token for your requests
+  * `baseApi`, `adminApi`, `cockpitApi`, `engineApi`: The paths to different API endpoints.
+The engineApi corresponds to the [Rest Api]({{< ref "/reference/rest" >}})
 The details of which data is passed into the plugin can be found at the [plugin point reference](#plugin-points).

-`unmount`: Optional function which is called when the Plugin is unmounted.
+* `unmount`: Optional function which is called when the Plugin is unmounted.
 Use this to cleanup any listeners you or your Framework might have registered.

-`properties`: Optional object which contains all additional configuration for the plugin point, such as labels.
+* `properties`: Optional object which contains all additional configuration for the plugin point, such as labels.

 # Plugin Exclusion (Client Side)